ArtiLuca/algorithms-and-puzzles/LeetCode/Same Tree/README.md

         return true;
     }

-    // if one is nullptr but other isn't, they are not the same else if (p == nullptr || q == nullptr) {
+    // if one is nullptr but the other isn't, they are not the same else if (p == nullptr || q == nullptr) {
         return false;
     }